Consensys/doc.quorum-key-manager/docs/Concepts/Nodes.md

 # Nodes

-A node is a Quorum Key Manager (QKM) component that interfaces with underlying node endpoints (such as RPC nodes and Tessera nodes).
+A node is a Quorum Key Manager (QKM) component that interfaces with underlying node endpoints (such as Ethereum RPC nodes and Tessera nodes).

 You can configure a node using a [node manifest](../HowTo/Use-Manifest-File/Node.md), which includes the configuration to [connect to the JSON-RPC node proxy](../Tutorials/JsonRPCProxy.md).